-The 21st century has brought a new social organization of work, one that flattens hierarchical bureaucracies.
-Organizations have become smaller, smarter, and swifter in response to market conditions.
-In contrast to a bounded holding environment, the new boundaryless organization responds to change by being open, collaborative, proactive, and creative.
 Breaking the bureaucratic chains of an organization dissipates the form a modern career.
 The employee in a postmodern organization becomes unbound and ungrounded.
 Consequently, entering the work world and moving through occupational positions requires more effort and confidence today than it did during the modern industrial era.
 Working in the postmodern global economy entails more risks because in a substantial way jobs are being replaced by assignments and organizations are being replaced by networks.
 The dejobbing of organizations has produced the "insecure worker" as companies now look for work not workers.
-Insecure workers include those who are temporary, contingent, casual, contract, free-lance, part-time, external, atypical, and self-employed.
+Insecure workers include those who are temporary, contingent, casual, contract, free-lance, part-time, external, atypical, and selfemployed.
+Henry Ford would be pleased, as he once remarked that he wanted to hire only "hand" rather than the whole worker.

+Once taken for granted, matters such as job security, healthcare, and pensions have become problematic.
 Individuals can no longer plan to work 30 years developing a career within the boundaries of one organization.
 Instead, they can expect during their lifetimes to occupy at least ten jobs, more properly called assignments.
 Healthcare, which was once the province of the employer, is now the concern of the employee.
 Pensions that once consisted of defined benefits promised by an employer are now reconstituted as defined contributions to a retirement plan managed by the employee.
 Retirement has become "rehirement" characterized by "encore careers."

 Postmodern careers are no longer contained and constrained by bounded organizations.
-Super's meta-narrative of five career stages no longer describes the work life on the majority of Americans because boundaryless organizations do not function as holding environments that stabilize and normalize the lives of their employees.
+Boundaryless organizations do not function as holding environments that stabilize and normalize the lives of their employees.
 This leads to concept of a boundaryless and Protean career in which occupational paths are not bounded within a single organization for life.
 Instead, they are routes ploughed, not by jobs, but by a series of assignments and projects in which one develops competencies to add to their portfolio, thus the emergence of the portfolio career.
+The routes may be within one occupation yet they may cross occupational lines.
+In a sense the process of organizing has replaced the organization as a structure.